yutsunoki/Autolaod_for_WinPE/README.md

 <br>

 After, the iso file builded, we should mount that iso file and switch to the iso drive.
-Then we'll copy all the folders and files to the `winpe_f` of the USB partition.<br>
+Then we'll copy all the folders and files to the `"WINPE_F"` of the USB partition.<br>
 The USB partition and format should be like this!!!🔻<br>
 ![disk](https://github.com/yutsunoki/Autolaod_for_WinPE/blob/main/img/disk.png)<br>
 Here are the inside of USBdata.🔻<br>